defagos/CoconutKit/README.markdown

 ### Release notes

 #### Version 1.1.2
-* Container view controllers bug fix for iOS 5: viewWillAppear: and viewDidAppear: are now forwarded correctly to child view controllers when the container is the root of an application or presented modally
+* Container view controller bug fix for iOS 5: viewWillAppear: and viewDidAppear: are now forwarded correctly to child view controllers when the container is the root of an application or presented modally

 #### Version 1.1.1
 * CGAffineTransform replaced by CATransform3D for creating richer animations